 Richard has been a SEMC member since March 2015.

 Mal Cronstedt commenced his career in the fire service as a volunteer in 1976 and then full-time in 1982, progressing his way through the ranks across the state in a variety of operational and support roles.
-Mal undertook a secondment to the NSW Fire Brigades in 2003-04 and in 2006 joined the NSW Rural Fire Service as the Blue Mountains Superintendent.
+Mal undertook a secondment to Fire & Rescue NSW (then NSW Fire Brigades) in 2003-04 and in 2005 joined the NSW Rural Fire Service as the Blue Mountains Superintendent.
 Mal returned to WA in 2008 as Fire and Emergency Service Authority's Rural Operations Coordinator South.
 He was subsequently appointed as Chief Superintendent Country South in July 2012, upon the creation of the Department of Fire and Emergency Services (DFES).

 Mal was appointed the inaugural Director of the WA Office of Bushfire Risk Management in August 2012.
 In August 2014 Mal became the Executive Director, State Emergency Management Committee (SEMC) Secretariat (now Office of Emergency Management).
 Mal is an ex-officio member of the SEMC, Chair of the SEMC Risk subcommittee, member of the State Bushfire Coordinating Committee and member of the DFES Audit and Risk Committee.
 In addition, Mal is the Development Disability WA board Chairman, and sits on the Kensington Secondary School board as an independent member.

 Mal holds a Master of Business Administration, a Graduate Diploma in Disaster Management and a Bachelor of Arts.
-He is a graduate of the Australian Institute of Company Directors and the Institution of Fire Engineers and the Australia and New Zealand School of Government’s Executive Fellows Program.
+He is a graduate of the Australian Institute of Company Directors, the Institution of Fire Engineers and the Australia and New Zealand School of Government’s Executive Fellows Program.

 Karl O'Callaghan’s career has encompassed Police Communications, Port Hedland Police Station, Accident Inquiry Section, Perth, Manjimup Traffic and general duties, Community Education and the Police Academy.
 In 1996 he was promoted to Superintendent and served at Professional Standards, Northam (now Wheatbelt) District and later at Cannington (now South East Metropolitan) District.
 In 2001 he was appointed to the position of Assistant Commissioner, Strategic & Corporate Development (formerly Policy, Planning & Evaluation) This role included responsibility for the Strategic Plan and Annual Business Planning process and legislative reform.